microsoft/Uganda-Tanzania-Building-Footprints/README.md

 ![](/images/bldgmetrics.JPG)

-On our evaluation set contains 18.5k building.
+The evaluation set contains 18.5k building.
 The metrics on the set are:
 - IoU is 0.68, Shape distance is 0.39, Average rotation error is 4.1 degrees

 #### Data Vintage